‘Smoke screen’: Canadian airlines use NDAs to keep a lid on passenger settlements

 Her case fits into an apparent pattern where Canada’s two biggest airlines initially proffer vouchers — often worth between $150 and $300 — if a passenger complains.
 Then, should the customer decline and proceed to file a court claim, Air Canada and WestJet eventually offer up to as much as the original request, or sometimes more, after a protracted back-and-forth — so long as an NDA is inked.

-The Canadian Press communicated with more than 20 passengers of Canadian airlines who faced scenarios comparable with Dafoe’s.
+The Canadian Press communicated with more than 20 passengers of Canadian airlines who faced scenarios comparable to Dafoe’s.
 Some spurned the offers, while others agreed to settlements they said topped $1,000.

 Consumer rights advocates warn that confidentiality agreements between big companies and individual customers are far from routine in most sectors, and that the policy amounts to a power play by airlines to avoid setting legal precedents or letting word of payouts spread.